 A Vegetable Cutlet is a spicy, crunchy, delicious and healthy Indian fritter made with a mish-mash of potatoes, carrots, peas, and green beans.
 It makes a perfect snack for kids and adults.
 A soy-free, nut-free and vegan recipe.
 Can be glutenfree.

-The Vegetable Cutlet is a kitschy stalwart of India’s wonderful railway cafeterias.
 I remember these cutlets as flat patties, usually in the shape of a teardrop or a round, with specks of sooji or rava or farina.
 They were served up with ketchup and didn't taste of any particular vegetable.
 Heck, they didn't even taste particularly good.
 And they tasted the same no matter where you were in the country.

 But they were usually available when you wanted something vegetarian and something hot, and sometimes that was good enough.